duliodenis/clima/README.md

 # Clima
-An iOS and Android Weather App written in Flutter 1.5 / Dart 2.3.
+An iOS and Android Weather App written in Flutter 1.5 / Dart 2.3 and Swift.
 Uses the OpenWeatherMap API and the device geolocation.

 ![](art/screenshot/clima_03.gif?raw=true)